gabes135/sac/sac/peak/README.md

-# sac - Julia code to run the Stochastic Analytic Continuation Method
-Currently supports unconstrained sampling, the $\delta$-function edge parameterization, and the power-law edge constrained parameterization for fermionic or bosonic spectral functions.

-## Instructions for running delta-edge sampling
+## Instructions for running the delta-peak constrained parameterization

 ### Set SAC parameters